rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 There are two different ways to install the Smartnode stack:

 - A **local** install, which you should do if you're running the Rocket Pool CLI on the machine that you want to turn into a node.
-Note: A local installation applies if you are already SSH'ing into your node and running the command from with that interface.
+  *Note: If you are already using SSH to connect to your remote node, you will be creating a local installation on that node, so follow the local setup.*
 - A **remote** install, where you use the CLI to connect to a different machine that you want to turn into a node

 Choose the appropriate setup below.